amenesik/terraform-provider-amenesik/README.md

 - template: The value of this property indicates the name of the BEAM document describing the details of the application configuration.
 - program: The value of this property indicates the name of the application instance.
 It will be used in conjunction with the template name for the preparation of the instance specific derivation of the template document.
 It will also be used in conjunction with the value of the domain property in the composition of the fully quallified endpoint domain name.
 - domain: The value of this property provides the domain name used in conjunction with the preceding program property for the composition of the fully quallified endpoint domain name.
 - category: The value of this property indicates the name of the Amenesik Enterprise Cloud service provisioning type.
 The property may be either a single quoted value, such as "amazonec2", or a quoted, comma separated, square braced list of alternative provisioning categories, such as "[amazonec2,googlecompute,windowsazure]".
 In the first case a single application state will result.
 In the second instance three alternative application states will be created, one for each of the specified provisioning types, but only the first will actually be started.
-The other two, initially idle states,  will provide alternative application fail-over states, that will be deployed and or released, as required, in response to the eventual reception, by the application controller, of "change" and "revert" action events, issued as a result of critical failure detection by the life cycle management of the Amenesik Cloud Engine.
+The other two, initially idle states,  will provide alternative application fail-over states.
+That will be deployed and or released, as required, in response to the eventual reception, by the application controller, of "change" and "revert" action events.
+That are issued as a result of critical failure detection by the life cycle management of the Amenesik Cloud Engine.
 - region: The value of this property indicates the name of the region and will be used in conjunction with the category property value for cloud provider region selection.
 As for the preceding "category" property, this property may also be either a single quoted value, such as "france", or a quoted, comma separated, square braced list of alternative provisioning regions, such as "[france,germany,italy]".
 In the first case a single application state will result.
 In the second instance, three alternative application states will be created, one for each of the specified provisioning regions, with identical subsequent behaviour as described for multiple provisioning categories.
 The category and region properties may both specify multiple values, in which case the corresponding ordered combinations will be used.
 For example, with category set to "[a,b]" and region set = "[c,d]" then two application states would be created, one for category a in region c, and one for category b in region d.
 - param: The value of this property allows optional application specific parameters to be passed to the application instance during its startup.